-- The signage and pavement markings required to change from two-way stop control to all-way stop control would be installed by Operational Services where possible. - If there are locations where Operational Services staff are not able to provide the changes, a tender process will be utilized. - The all-way stop control at the intersection of Reynolds Street and Dunlop Street is being installed through the adjacent residential development. - Staff continue to receive requests for modifications to intersection stop control and will continue to review potential locations for Council consideration at a later date.
+- If there are locations where Operational Services staff are not able to provide the changes, a contractor will be utilized. - Some locations may require concrete sidewalk and curb alterations in addition to signage and pavement markings.
+These additional works would require a contractor to complete. - Staff continue to receive requests for modifications to intersection stop control and will continue to review potential locations for Council consideration in future budget years.